Jmwofford/babyDiv_WDI-curriculum/instructor_notes/javaScript/js-object-oriented-programming.md

 if we could build a function that makes them for us?

 ### You Do : Create a `makeCar` Function(10 minutes / 0: 25)
-> 5 minutes exercise.5 minutes review.
+> 5 minutes exercise.
+5 minutes review.

 Define a function `makeCar` that takes two parameters - `model` and `color` - and returns an object literal representing a car using those params.